Prague Experience logoPrague tourist information & travel guide logo

 Market stalls appear on the Old Town Square at various times in the year (at Christmas, Easter, and for Czech national festivals), selling hand-crafted and seasonal products.

-Karlova street is busy day and night with tourists winding their way between the Old Town Square and Charles Bridge.
+Karlova street is busy day and night with visitors winding their way between the Old Town Square and Charles Bridge.
 Small shops line the route, selling crystal products, arts and crafts, tourist souvenirs and refreshments - most prominent of which are candy stores and trdelník (a sweet pastry) vendors.
 There are also several cafés to stop off at.

 Charles Bridge (Karlův most) has open-air stalls selling paintings and other arts and crafts, which visitors can browse whilst enjoying the tunes of the street musicians.